Popular Resume Examples for Data Analysts

 An entry-level resume for a data analyst should highlight relevant coursework, internships, technical skills in data analysis tools, and strong problem-solving abilities to show analytical potential.

-Places skills over experience: The functional resume format strategically highlights this candidate's data analysis skills and project accomplishments, such as improving reporting accuracy by 20%, rather than focusing solely on their limited job history.
+Places skills over experience: The functional resume format strategically highlights this candidate's data analysis skills and project accomplishments, such as improving business reporting accuracy by 20%, rather than focusing solely on their limited job history.

 Mid-career data analyst resume